socrates018/iot-project/README.md

-# IoT Project: Concept 4 Architecture
+# IoT Project: Environmental Sensing and Data Collection System

-### Concept 3 (Initial Design)
-- ESP32 sensor nodes collect environmental data and send it directly to a central server or broker.
-- Centralized approach, but less scalable for distributed, real-world deployments where each node is in a different home.

-### Concept 4 (Final Design)
-- Multiple ESP32 sensor nodes all send data to a single central Raspberry Pi gateway (Raspberry Pi 1).
+**University Course Project – Internet of Things  & Applications**

+This repository contains the final project for a university course on IoT Systems.
+The project demonstrates the design and implementation of a scalable, real-time environmental monitoring system using modern IoT technologies.
+It covers the full stack from embedded firmware to cloud-based data visualization.

+**Project Team:**
+- Team No.19
+- Course: Internet of Things & Applications
+- Instructor: Choumas Kostas
+- Semester: 8th

+---

+This robust, scalable IoT system enables real-time environmental monitoring across multiple locations.
+The architecture is designed to efficiently collect, aggregate, and visualize sensor data from distributed ESP32 nodes, using a two-stage Raspberry Pi gateway and webserver approach.
+The system leverages UDP, MQTT, InfluxDB, and Grafana to provide reliable data flow and insightful visualization.

+**Project Highlights:**
+- ESP32-C3 Super Mini boards with environmental sensors (AHT20 and ENS160) deployed in various locations.
-- Sensor data is sent via UDP from ESP32 nodes to the Raspberry Pi 1 gateway.
-- Raspberry Pi 1 acts as a central gateway, collecting data from all ESP32 nodes and publishing consolidated data to a remote MQTT broker.
+- Sensor data is transmitted via UDP to a central Raspberry Pi gateway (Raspberry Pi 1), which aggregates and forwards the data to a remote MQTT broker.
-- A second Raspberry Pi (Raspberry Pi 2) subscribes to the MQTT broker, writes data to a remote database, and hosts a web server for visualization.
+- A second Raspberry Pi (Raspberry Pi 2) subscribes to the MQTT broker, stores the data in an InfluxDB database, and hosts a Grafana web dashboard for visualization.
-- This centralized gateway approach is efficient for collecting data from multiple sensor nodes while reducing the complexity of having multiple gateways.

-**Why Concept 4?**
-- Concept 4 was chosen because it provides a centralized collection point (Raspberry Pi 1) for all ESP32 sensor data, with the gateway handling connectivity and security to the MQTT broker.
-This approach simplifies the architecture while still being scalable and secure for monitoring multiple sensor locations.

-This repository implements an IoT system for environmental sensing and data collection, based on Concept 4.
-The system collects environmental measurements from ESP32 nodes every 10 seconds and sends them via UDP to a central Raspberry Pi 1 gateway.
-The gateway adds timestamps to the data and forwards it to a remote MQTT broker every 10 seconds in batched updates.
-The architecture includes 4 ESP32-C3 Super Mini boards with environmental sensors, a Raspberry Pi acting as the gateway and aggregator, a webserver Raspberry Pi, a remote MQTT broker, and an InfluxDB database server.
+This system is based on a centralized gateway concept (concept 4), where all sensor nodes communicate with a single gateway, simplifying network management and enhancing scalability.
+The design ensures secure, reliable, and efficient monitoring for smart home or distributed sensor applications.

+---

 ## System Overview